informatics-isi-edu/ermrest/user-doc/annotation.md

 Supported _fkeylist_ patterns:

 - `[` `[` _schema name_`,` _constraint name_ `]` `,` ... `]`: Present foreign keys with matching _schema name_ and _constraint name_, in the order specified in the list.
 Ignore constraint names that do not correspond to foreign keys in the catalog.
 Do not present foreign keys that are not mentioned in the list.
 These 2-element lists use the same format as each element in the `names` property of foreign keys in the JSON model introspection output of ERMrest.
+The foreign keys MUST represent inbound relationships to the current table.

 ### 2016 Table Alternatives